 An imitation of the Stage Manager, the narrator of the Thornton Wilder play Our Town.
-Grover’s Corners is the town of the title.
+Grover’s Corners (not Corner) is the town of the title.

 An imitation of Goliath, the philosophical talking dog in Davey and Goliath, a claymation TV series that aired from 1962 to 1977.
 It was developed by Art Clokey, creator of Gumby, for the Lutheran Church as a Christian show for children.